ProfDrLuigi/WiredFrameworks/README.md

 # Wired Frameworks

-WiredFrameworks is an Xcode project that regroups library and framework targets involved in the Wired 2.0 implementation on Apple platforms (OSX and iOS).
+WiredFrameworks is an Xcode project that regroups library and framework targets involved in the Wired 2.5 implementation on OSX.

 See this [page](http://www.read-write.fr/wired/wiki) to find more documentation about Wired